k-macmillan/ROSwrapper/README.md

 ## Why this exists
 I was tasked with coding a robot to navigate a course while utilizing ROS2.
-Unhappy with the examples and messy structure I created this wrapper.
+I prefer object-oriented programming with working with something such as nodes so I built this to wrap rclpy into a more user-friendly product.